-This accelerated sequence leads to both the B.S. and M.S. degrees in mechanical engineering and mechatronics engineering and is available to all undergraduate mechanical engineering majors who have finished at least 90 semester hours of undergraduate work with a GPA of at least 3.00.
+The department also offers an accelerated B.S./M.S. sequence that leads to an M.S. in Mechanical Engineering after students received a B.S. in Mechanical Engineering, Mechatronics Engineering, Biomedical Engineering, Mechatronics Engineering, or Industrial and Systems Engineering.
+This accelerated sequence leads to both the B.S. and M.S. degrees in mechanical engineering and mechatronics engineering and is available to undergraduate majors in the programs listed above who have finished at least 90 semester hours of undergraduate work with a GPA of at least 3.00.
 A minimum GPA of 3.00 must be maintained during the course of study.
 Failure to meet the requirements of the accelerated sequence may lead to a B.S. degree only, but only after all the requirements for that degree have been met.